 “The problem is, there are some discrepancies between observations and predictions of cold dark matter,” Vogelsberger points out.
 “For example, if you look at very small galaxies, the inferred distribution of dark matter within these galaxies doesn’t perfectly agree with what theoretical models predict.
 So there is tension there.”

-“The nature of dark matter is still a mystery,” Fialkov says.
+“The nature of dark matter is still a mystery,” co-author Anastasia Fialkov says.
 “Fuzzy dark matter is motivated by fundamental physics, for instance, string theory, and thus is an interesting dark matter candidate.
-Cosmic structures hold the key to validating or ruling out such dark matter modles.”
+Cosmic structures hold the key to validating or ruling out such dark matter models.”

 Fuzzy dark matter is made up of particles that are so light that they act in a quantum, wave-like fashion, rather than as individual particles.
 This quantum, fuzzy nature, Mocz says, could have produced early galaxies that look entirely different from what standard models predict for cold dark matter.

-Simulations of how the filament (tail) of a galaxy forms in cold, warm and fuzzy (left to right) dark matter scenarios.
-Credit: Universities of Princeton, Cambridge and Sussex
+The image of simulations at the top of the page show how the filament (tail) of a galaxy forms in cold, warm and fuzzy (left to right) dark matter scenarios.
+Credit: Universities of Princeton, Cambridge and Sussex.

 “Even though in the late universe these different dark matter scenarios may predict similar shapes for galaxies, the first galaxies would be strikingly different, which will give us a clue about what dark matter is,” Mocz says.